arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 To use Modbus TCP, the device address used to identify for this protocol is by using IP address.
 If you attach the Opta™ and leave the ethernet configuration as default, the external DHCP server will provide IP address by assigning automatically for the Opta™.
 You will later need to scan for the address and use that IP address as the device address of the Opta™.

-The Opta™ can also be configured with a specific IP address via a manual approach.
-This method is viable to assign the devices with specific addresses to operate under certain policy for example.
+The Opta™ can also be configured with a specific IP address using a manual approach.
+This method is viable to assign the devices with specific addresses to operate under certain policy if required.
 To do this, you will have to define the IP setting by enabling the sketch found within `Resources` tab of the PLC IDE.
 The following image shows how the configuration could look like.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

-If the IP address for the Opta™ will be set manually, it is necessary to configure Ethernet interface on your computer by introducing manual IP address setting under IPv4.
+If the IP address for the Opta™ is set manually, it is necessary to configure Ethernet interface on your computer by introducing manual IP address setting under IPv4.
 The information set under IPv4 configuration follows the gateway setting.

-The communication setting used to connect to Opta™ from Arduino PLC IDE requires an IP address.
-This IP address should be configured as same as your computer's subnet.
+The communication setting used to connect to Opta™ using Arduino PLC IDE requires an IP address.

 This is an important configuration that allows to work with PLC IDE and the Opta™.
 Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and switch between two devices without any issue.